Ghalia Volt: Career

 She was born in Brussels, Belgium.
 She began her musical journey busking on the streets of her nation's capital city.
 Volt went on to front Ghalia & The Naphtalines, a rhythm and blues outfit and then joined company with Voodoo Casino, with whom she recorded her first album in 2016.
 However her desire to trace the roots of blues music saw her travel to the United States, where she began busking in 2013.
 She traversed around taking in Chicago, St. Louis, Memphis and Nashville, Tennessee, and then the Deep South.
 Her familiar presence in Clarksdale, Mississippi, saw her take part in the town's own musical event, the Sunflower River Blues & Gospel Festival, for three consecutive years.
 In early 2016, Volt met up with the New Orleans–based band, Johnny Mastro & Mama's Boys.
 This led to a collaboration, resulting in the release of Let the Demons Out (2017).
 It assisted in helping to establish her presence in the United States.
 The German independent record label, Ruf Records heard some demo tracks and arranged a full recording at studios in New Orleans.
 On the strength of the issue of Let the Demons Out, Volt and her backing band played at concerts in the United States and in parts of Europe.
 Let the Demons Out peaked at number 29 Billboard Top Blues Albums Chart in early 2018.

 Wishing to embrace the feelings and style of hill country blues on her own, Volt sought out recording facilities at the Luther and Cody Dickinson owned Zebra Ranch, in Coldwater, Mississippi.
 The resultant album, Mississippi Blend (2019), included contributions from Cody Dickinson and Cedric Burnside sharing percussion duties, with Watermelon Slim supplying harmonica work on five tracks.
 Volt was the vocalist on every number and also played lead (often slide guitar) or rhythm guitar.
 She also wrote six of the tracks and co-wrote three others.
 The set included her version of "Wade in the Water".
-The album peaked at number three on three separate occasions on the Billboard Top Blues Albums Chart.
+The album peaked at number three on three occasions on the Billboard Top Blues Albums Chart.